awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection-with-maven.md

 1. Declare the version of the driver you want to use in the dependencies section of your `pom.xml` file\.

    Amazon Redshift offers drivers for tools that are compatible with either the JDBC 4\.2 API, JDBC 4\.1 API, or JDBC 4\.0 API\.
-For information about the functionality supported by these drivers, see the [Amazon Redshift JDBC Driver Release Notes](https://s3.amazonaws.com/redshift-downloads/drivers/Amazon+Redshift+JDBC+Release+Notes.pdf)\.
+For information about the functionality supported by these drivers, see [Download the Amazon Redshift JDBC Driver](configure-jdbc-connection.md#download-jdbc-driver)\.

    Add a dependency for the driver from the following list\.
 **Note**